March 2021 Share

 B cells isolated with the Akadeum B Cell Isolation Kit were cultured with either vehicle or SIINFEKL peptide.
 The following day CFSE labeled CD8+ T cells from OT-1 mice (SIINFEKL restricted MHC-1, CD8 T cells) were added to the culture.
 After 3 additional days in culture antigen presenting capacity was assessed by investigating proliferation and activation of the spiked in CD8+ T cells.
 A) FACS plots showing the proliferation indicator dye, CSFE, and a marker of activation, 4-1BB.
 B) Bar graph showing ELISA determined interferon gamma (INF-γ) levels.
 Loss of CSFE intensity in the SIINFEKL exposed cells shows these cells are proliferating.
 Similarly, production of INF-γ and increased expression of 4-1BB indicate activation of these T cells.
 Taken together these results demonstrate that microbubble enriched B cells maintain their antigen presenting capabilities.

-Akadeum’s Mouse B Cell Isolation Kit delivers a highly enriched population of healthy, viable B cells using a protocol that is fast, easy, and gentle on cells.
+Both Akadeum’s Mouse B Cell Isolation Kit and out Human B Cell Isolation Kit deliver highly enriched populations of healthy, viable B cells using a protocol that is fast, easy, and gentle.
 Ideal for processing delicate cells, Akadeum’s novel Buoyancy Activated Cell Separation (BACS™) occurs directly in the sample container without exposing cells to harsh chemicals or harmful shear forces.

 If you are involved in cell isolation research, we’d love to hear from you!
 We are actively seeking new applications for our microbubble technology and would welcome the opportunity to learn more about your research and to discover if our microbubbles could help you in your work.
 Let’s schedule a time to talk!